byu-cpe/ecen520_student/tx_download/tx_download.md

 Make sure your top-level design successfully passes this testbench.
 Add a makefile rule named `sim_tx_top` that will perform this simulation from the command line using the default parameters.
 In addition, make a second makefile rule named `sim_tx_top_115200_even` that performs this simulation with the parameters changed as follows: baud rate = 115200 and even parity.
-Note that the testbench has significnatly shortened the debounce delay time to shorten the simulation.
+**TODO** Note that the testbench has significantly shortened the debounce delay time to shorten the simulation.
 Do not proceed to the next step until you have successfully simulated your top-level design for both baud rates and parities.

+### Simulation

+.do file simulation

+Testbench simulation

 ## Design Implementation